shaynalee/belt-simulation/README.md

 2. Worker Behaviour
 - Default case: 3 pairs of workers, one on each side of the belt.
 - Assumption 1: The number of workers is determined by the working length of the conveyer belt.
 E.g: If belt length = 3, there are 3 pairs of workers.
 If belt length = 100, there are 100 pairs of workers.
 - Assumption 2: Efficient assembly, clearance of components and minimization of redundant actions is decided by a scoring system of the workers, which later determines the actions taken by them using a max heap.
-This ensures that only 1 worker at a certain belt position may take action towards the component on the belt.
+So, a greedy approach was taken to prioritize completing assembling of a product to place it back on the belt.
 - Workers exist on each side of the belt.
 - Workers may pick up components (`A`, `B`) directly in front of them at their respective position.
 - Workers can hold both `A` and `B` to form product `P` in 4 ticks.
 - Upon assembly, worker puts the product `P` back onto the belt.
+- Only 1 worker at a certain belt slot may take action towards the component or empty slot on the belt.

 3. Track Count
 - Count no. of assembled products upon it being shifted off at the end of the belt.